BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Multi-Objective RL Environment

-\paragraph{Thinning Operations:} Thinning operations remove trees from the oldest age class (101+ years) first, maintaining a minimum safe density of 150 stems/ha.
-If requested thinning exceeds available old trees, a penalty is applied.
-The system implements HWP accounting where 95\% of removed carbon is stored as harvested wood products (HWP) and 5\% is lost during harvesting operations.

-\paragraph{Planting Operations:} Planting operations add seedlings (0-5 years) to the stand, with a maximum density of 2000 stems/ha that cannot be exceeded.
+Management constraints include thinning restrictions to maintain a minimum density of 150 stems/ha, with thinning operations removing oldest trees first (101+ years) when available.
+Planting operations add seedlings (0-5 years) to the stand, with a maximum density of 2000 stems/ha that cannot be exceeded.
 If planting is attempted at maximum density, a penalty is applied.
 Species composition is controlled by the conifer fraction parameter, allowing for mixed-species management strategies.

 \paragraph{Carbon Accounting:} Net carbon change calculations include biomass, soil, and HWP carbon components.
 Carbon limits are enforced with penalties rather than hard caps, with biomass carbon limited to 15.0 kg C/m² and soil carbon limited to 20.0 kg C/m².
 Excess carbon beyond these limits incurs proportional penalties to discourage unrealistic carbon accumulation.